-Note: In these guidelines, the term 'early career teacher' is used to refer to teachers in the first two years of their teaching career.
+Note: In these guidelines, the term 'early career teacher' refers to teachers in the first two years of their teaching career.
+AITSL recognises that many teachers will still identify as early career beyond two-years or until they are fully registered.
 These teachers are sometimes referred to in other AITSL resources as 'beginning teachers'.

 These guidelines are intended for teachers working in schools, or early childhood settings within a school.
 AITSL acknowledges the different contexts of standalone early childhood settings, and that these guidelines may require adaptation according to these contexts.
+Further, where applicable, induction programs should equip early childhood teachers with knowledge of the National Quality Framework, including regulatory requirements and the National Quality Standard.